 difference between cash prices and prices of nearby futures contracts,

-were blamed by some observers on speculation by hedge and index
+are often blamed by some on speculation by hedge and index

 funds, government support for biofuels, energy prices, exchange rates